RWS/dd-webapp-custom-examples/docs/customizing/Creating-custom-homepage.md

 This example is quite complex as it requires some knowledge of the source code.
 In future versions we'll provide a more easy way of doing this.

-3. Update ´gui/Main.tsx´ to use our custom ´App´ component
+3. Update `gui/Main.tsx` to use our custom `App` component.
+To do this I've imported the custom implementation of the `App` component and used this one inside the initial render

 ```typescript
 import * as React from "react";